-To improve identification, MPI have released an updated and comprehensive fish identification guide for all fish species, including sharks.
+To improve identification, the then Ministry for Primary Industries (now Fisheries New Zealand) released an updated and comprehensive fish identification guide for all fish species, including sharks.

 This is a pictorial guide that includes images and key information to help crew distinguish species.
 It covers all QMS species, species that are commonly confused with QMS species and species common in bycatch.